openstack-archive/ansible-role-collect-logs/README.rst

 -  ``artcl_exclude_list`` – A list of files and directories to exclude from collecting.
 This list is passed to rsync as an exclude filter and it takes precedence over the collection list.
-For details see the “FILTER RULES” topic in the rsync man page.
+For details see the 'FILTER RULES' topic in the rsync man page.
 -  ``artcl_exclude_list_append`` – A list of files and directories to be appended in the default exclude list.
 This is useful for users that want to keep the original list and just add more relevant paths.